 The Content Brick Method.

-There are a number tried and true methods for creating a website structure.
-One approach is to draw a diagram using a mind map; another effective strategy is to start by tracing the user flow.
-However, mind mapping may not be the ideal tool for designing complex pages: a single page can contain multiple information blocks, and it’s helpful to have all of them visible when developing a project.
+There are a number of tried and true methods for creating a website structure.
+One approach is to draw a diagram using a mind map, while another effective strategy is to start by tracing the user flow.
+However, mind mapping may not be the ideal tool for designing complex pages: a single page can contain multiple content blocks, and it’s helpful to have all of them visible when developing a project.

 A bit of research and statistics

-A brief analysis of the market shows that around 80% of users utilize mind mapping for creating website structure.
-This method allows to quickly set up a structure, link internal pages with one another, and even color code blocks and sections.
+A brief market analysis shows that around 80% of users utilize mind mapping for creating website structure.
+This method allows users to quickly set up a structure, link pages with one another, and even color-code them.

-This leaves a significant portion of users who turn to the alternative method—specialized products created for site prototyping and focusing on visualizing site maps.
+However, a significant number of users prefer an alternative method: specialized tools tailored for website prototyping and visualizing site maps.

-These tools usually do not allow to display content blocks within pages.
-The best they can offer is icons that can be used to organize content, but cannot provide a sufficient level of detail in order to create a visually accessible, informative site map.
+These tools typically do not allow to display content blocks within pages.
+Instead, they use icons to organize content, but they lack the sufficient level of detail in order to create an accessible, informative site map.

 The Content Brick Method

-After over two decades in web development, we have managed to come up with a simpler way of creating a website structure.
-It has helped us make the process of prototyping website structures much quicker and simpler thanks to its ability to create and organize blocks of content for each individual page and later combine them within the final structural framework.
+After over two decades in web development, we have come up with a simpler approach of creating website structures.
+It has helped us make the process of prototyping website structures much quicker and simpler; enabling users to create and organize blocks of content for each individual page and combine them within the structural framework.

 The story behind Content Brick

-Even before Octopus, from over two decades of website development, we’ve learned that the best way to prototype a website structure is by using stickers or other types of paper labels.
+Even before Octopus, we learned that the best way to prototype a website structure is by using stickers or some paper labels.

 It may sound funny, but that’s how we approached prototyping until 2019, before we developed Octopus.
 Here’s why paper stickers remained our go-to tool for so long.

-A page is never truly empty (even if blank pages technically exist); there will always be some form of content on it—whether it’s a text block, an image, an article introduction, a list of services, a feedback form, or even a simple ‘error 404’ message.
-All of it counts as content.
+A page is never truly empty (even if blank pages technically exist); there will always be some form of content on it—whether it’s a text block, an image, an article, a list of services, a feedback form, or even a simple ‘error 404’ message.
+All of it counts as Content.

-To visualize each individual page, we’d write bulleted lists of content blocks on each Post-it.
-We started calling these content bullets ‘bricks’—perhaps because we were building a website.
-Soon, the term evolved into ‘content blocks’ and ‘content bricks,’ with the latter name sticking.
+To visualize each page, we write a bulleted list of content blocks on each sticker.
+We call these content bullets 'bricks'—as in a building process.
+Later, the term evolved into 'content blocks' and 'content bricks'.

 After a few hours of work, the table would be covered with stickers—the future pages of the website—arranged hierarchically, each sticker listing its page’s Content Bricks.